 A key feature highlighted in \cref{table:main_table} is the \emph{consistency} of \method{}'s performance.
-While baseline methods occasionally do well in isolated settings (e.g. MoA on MMLU-Pro, ReConcile on MedMCQA) it is important to highlight that no baseline does well consistently across settings.
+While baseline methods occasionally do well in isolated settings (e.g., MoA on MMLU-Pro, ReConcile on MedMCQA), it is important to highlight that no baseline does well consistently across settings.
 This means that -- without \method{} -- getting a strong overall result would require evaluating all the baseline methods and choosing the best settings manually.
-In contrast, \method{} achieves high performance \emph{without human intervention}.
-By automatically recruiting the experts based on skills needed for each instance, \method{} provides a robust recipe that generalizes across domains.
+In contrast, \method{} achieves high performance by automatically recruiting the experts based on skills needed for each instance, serving as a robust recipe that generalizes across domains.

 \textbf{Modularity.} Another key advantage of \method{} is its modularity.
 Unlike typical Mixture-of-Experts (MoE) frameworks, which need to be trained end-to-end from scratch in a centralized manner, \method{} uses the symbolic output channel of existing models to combine experts.
 This gradient-free approach enables seamless integration of pre-trained models without updates, allowing them to be trained independently and distributedly.
-Such delegation enhances domain specialization for each model.
 Moreover, while standard MoEs have a fixed size determined before training, \method{} can \emph{adaptively grow and evolve} as models are updated.
-Given the rapid advancements in LLMs, cost-effective and efficient updates are essential -- state-of-the-art models are often replaced within months. \method{}'s modular and gradient-free design simplifies the incorporation of these updates, requiring only a few calls to obtain a new model's profile, which can then be easily plugged into this framework.
+Given the rapid advancements in LLMs, state-of-the-art models are often replaced within months. \method{}'s modular and gradient-free design simplifies incorporation of these updates, requiring only a few calls to obtain a new model's profile, which can then be easily plugged into this framework.
 It is also straightforward to increase the number of experts recruited at test time, which is usually fixed in the typical MoE setting.

-\textbf{Connections to Inference-Time Scaling.} Like other LLM-discussion frameworks, \method{} can be seen as a form of multi-model inference-time scaling.
-Past works \citep{snell2024scaling, shao2024deepseekmath} have highlighted the benefits of adding inference-time compute, ranging from simply sampling multiple responses (as in our SC baselines) to more complex strategies such as refinement \citep{NeurIPS2023_Self-Refine, chen2024magicore}. \method{} surpasses several such baselines (\cref{table:main_table}) by adaptively selecting the optimal set of expert models while avoiding the costly discussion process, reducing overhead while improving performance.
-Moreover, our novel batching method enables \method{} to run efficiently on a single GPU and flexibly scale across multiple GPUs.